iainurquhart/Nolan/README.md

 Two required configuration fields are Column Labels and Column Names.

-Labels are what your publishers see, and labels are what you reference in templates.
+'Column Labels' are what your publishers see, and 'Column Names' are what you reference in templates.

 For example, I maybe have a Nolan cell with a short name of 'players', and I want it to contain first and last names of team players along with their position in the game.